dgea005/pypgoutput/README.md

 # pypgoutput

-Python package to read, parse and convert PostgreSQL logical decoding messages and convert to CDC messages.
+Python package to read, parse and convert PostgreSQL logical decoding messages to CDC messages.
 Built using psycopg2's logical replication support objects and the built in Postgres pgoutput plugin.

 ## Example